unilock/unipack3ishmod/README.md

 - fixes a bug in Create when used with Stacker (bigger stack sizes mod)
 - fixes a bug in Create: The Factory Must Grow when used alongside Destroy that causes a crash upon placing a pump block / entering a world
 - fixes a bug in Destroy that causes a client crash
+- fixes outdated code in Destroy causing a crash with the latest version(s) of Create
 - disables extraneous logging in Dynamic Surroundings
 - disables extra mob aggression when wearing the Ring of the Seven Curses from Enigmatic Legacy (evil mod)
 - fixes a bug in GeckoLib when using the Fabric version on Forge with Sinytra Connector